One-Page Resume Guide: Templates & Examples

 The decision of whether your resume should be one page or two pages depends on several factors, including your level of experience, the industry you're applying to and the specific job requirements.

-We’ve detailed a few key considerations to keep in mind when deciding between a one-page or two-page resume length
+We’ve detailed a few key considerations when deciding between a one-page resume and a two-page resume to help you decide which one is right for you.

 Level of experience

-Hiring managers typically spend only a few seconds reviewing each resume, and a concise, one-page document makes it easier for them to quickly assess your professional skills and qualifications.
+Hiring managers may only spend a few seconds reviewing each resume, and a concise, one-page document makes it easier for them to assess your professional skills and qualifications quickly.

 If you have over 10 years of experience or have held multiple positions, you may need a two-page resume to adequately showcase your relevant skills and accomplishments.